Lemon Drop Hot Sauce Recipe

 Thicken The Sauce (Optional)

-If you want to thicken the sauce, then stir together 2 teaspoon cornstarch and ¼ cup water to make a slurry.
+To thicken the sauce, stir together 2 teaspoon cornstarch and ยผ cup water to make a slurry.

 Transfer the sauce to a skillet and heat on medium heat.